denten-books/plain-text/0-intro.md

 internet services comprise more than 2 billion lines of code, or roughly 700 million *Hamlets*.

+Similarly, the growth of the literary sphere has mirrored the rapid inflation of the code base.
+On an average day in 2008, at home, an average American read around 100,500 words a day.
+At 250 words per page, that is around 402 printed pages.
+Between the years of 1980 and 2008, the consumption of information in bytes---a measure that would obviously privilege storage-heavy content like sound and video---grew at a modest 5.4 percent per year.
+Reading, in decline until the advent of the internet, has tripled in the same period.
+Reading in print accounted for 26 percent of verbal information consumed in 1960.
+That number fell to 9 percent in 2008, but the consumption of words digitally increased to 27 percent of total consumption, which means that reading has increased its share of the overall household attention span [@bohn_how_2009;
+@hilbert_worlds_2011; @hilbert_info_2012].
+The first decade of the twenty-first century saw a 20 percent increase in library visitation [@u.s._institute_of_museum_and_library_services_public_2010].
+By a conservative estimate, the number of scientific publications grows at about 4.7 percent per year, which means that the amount of published research roughly doubles every 15 years or so (and the numbers are much, much higher in some fields) [@archambault_welcome_2005; @crespi_empirical_2008;
+@larsen_rate_2010].
+The number of books published in the United States almost tripled from 2005 to 2009 and 37,450 poetry and drama titles were published in the United States between 1993 and 2006 [@dworkin_seja_2008; @bowker_u.s._2009].

-The model of textuality implicit in the institutional project of close reading assumes an environment of received literary canons, naturally accessible to the human intellect.
+Pointing to the sheer impossibility of processing the amount of published information in nineteenth let alone the twenty-first century, the American poet and critic Graig Dworkin urged his peers to abandon the dream of comprehensive knowledge or the literary sphere altogether [@dworkin_seja_2008].
+Almost nothing could be said about it in aggregate, at least not by conventional means.
+Models of analysis implicit in ideal of the close reading assumes an environment of received literary canons, naturally accessible to the human intellect.
 For the duration of the "Gutenberg galaxy," the age of print, a well-educated person might have been expected to internalize some several hundred or perhaps thousands of major texts constituting the canon.
 Close reading was honed to operate on that naturalized scale.

-That poet's dude's impossible to read.

 The expansion of the textual field has radically increased the cognitive demands of literary engagement.
 The pipeline between text and work has